DavidFaget/Master-MVA/Introduction to Numerical Imaging/README.md

+# Introduction to Numerical Imaging - J. DELON,Y. GOUSSEAU
-# Title of the project: Underwater image processing
+## Title of the project: Underwater image processing

 The challenge of recovering accurate colors and shapes in underwater scenes has prompted various imaging